Greater Wichita Partnership > Industry Selectors > Advanced Manufacturing & Materials > Overview

 How Research is Supporting Advanced Manufacturing throughout region

 - Fortune 50 company Deloitte partnered with Wichita State University to launch its first Industry 4.0 immersive experience and facility, The Smart Factory @ Wichita.
 The facility, located on the Wichita State University campus and projected to open Spring 2021, will bring together the digital, physical and experimental to show how Industry 4.0 (the future of manufacturing) spurs innovation.
+Read more about The Smart Factory @ Wichita in an article from Site Selection Magazine.

 - The U.S. Economic Development Association awarded a $2 million grant to Wichita State University to provide funding for essential equipment for the Advanced Technology Laboratory for Aerospace Systems (ATLAS) at NIAR.
 ATLAS researchers developed an in-process inspection system that automatically identifies common manufacturing defects.
 Applying this process will improve part quality and help increase production rater for commercial and defense aircraft.